2014 Advocacy Agenda

 Innovation: Advancing several key issues to help Greater Boston’s industries – both emerging and established – succeed in a global, knowledge-based economy.

 - Financial services initiative – Strengthen the financial services sector by advancing competitive tax and regulatory policies, creating a structure for collaboration between the sector and state government, and promoting the sector’s economic and social impacts.

 - Research funding – Work with university and business partners to secure increases in government research funding, which drive scientific and medical breakthroughs fueling the innovation economy.

-Ballot questions: Working for the rejection of two ballot proposals:
+Ballot questions: Working for the rejection of three ballot proposals:

 - Gas tax indexing – Work with a broad coalition of business and other civic groups to defeat Question One, which would repeal indexing of the gas tax to inflation, a policy critical to the funding of the state’s 2013 transportation bill.
 Learn more.

 - Expanded Bottle Deposits – Oppose Question Two, which would extend the state bottle deposit requirement to all containers of nonalcoholic drinks.

 - Gaming – Oppose Question Three, which would repeal the state’s gaming law, given the Chamber’s support for the law and the Chamber study that documented the economic impact of destination resort casinos.
 Learn more.